 Many larger companies and public sector departments are now starting to implement the next phase of their Modern Slavery Strategies; this includes the assessment of the risk within their own supply chains.

 They are, therefore asking their suppliers to clarify what risk mitigation and due diligence you have in place for lower-tier suppliers.
 And they are also initiating supply chain assessments as part of their supplier approvals and existing suppliers evaluations processes.

-Some companies are also making this assessment of their tender evaluation process.
+Some companies are also making this assessment part of their tender evaluation process.